THE GUARDIAN

 Give to protect others through your generosity.
 Sacrifice to create safety for those you love, but anxiety remains because you cannot give enough to eliminate all threat.

-Daily Practices for The GUARDIAN
+Daily Practices for The Guardian

 1. The Checking Limit